 extrafaceis dave coustan

-I'm a writer, strategist, producer, and maker.
+I'm a podcast producer and editor, writer, and strategist.
 My mission is to put meaningful things out into the world, and help others do the same.

 I led a multi-year project to shift VIP’s positioning to speak directly to the enterprise CMS market.
 Work included original research, competitive analysis, creative development, and an entirely new slate of marketing and sales content.
 The outputs led to record-setting revenue growth and a major increase in enterprise deals.